tf1997/jvm-exporter/README.md

 jstat_gc_metrics{metric_name="YGC",pid="32340",process_name="com.intellij.idea.Main"} 318
 jstat_gc_metrics{metric_name="YGCT",pid="32340",process_name="com.intellij.idea.Main"} 4
 ```

-Each metric provides detailed insights into the JVM's garbage collection and memory usage, helping you monitor and optimize your Java applications.
+Each metric provides detailed insights into the JVM's garbage collection and memory usage, helping you monitor and
+optimize your Java applications.

+## FAQ

+**Q: How do I resolve a jps command failure?**

+A: Ensure that the JAVA_HOME environment variable is correctly set and that jps is accessible in your PATH.

+**Q: What if the metrics are not updating?**

+A: Check that the JVM processes are running and that jvm-exporter has sufficient permissions to access the jstat
+command.

+## License

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.